 This dataset includes Level 1B (L1B) and Level 2 (L2) data products from the MODIS/ASTER Airborne Simulator (MASTER) instrument.
-The spectral data were collected during two flights aboard a NASA ER-2 aircraft over California, U.S., from 2004-07-20 to 2004-07-21.
-The primary objective of this deployment was mapping of farmland and sites of recent wildfires.
-This deployment was coordinated by NASA's Dryden Flight Research Center (DRFC), renamed Armstrong Flight Research Center in 2014, located in Edwards, California.
+The spectral data were collected during two flights aboard a NASA ER-2 aircraft over California, Arizona, New Mexico, Texas, and Oklahoma, U.S., from 2007-09-20 to 2007-09-21.
 Data products include L1B georeferenced multispectral imagery of calibrated radiance in 50 bands covering wavelengths of 0.460 to 12.879 micrometers at approximately 50-meter spatial resolution.
 Derived L2 data products are emissivity in 5 bands in thermal infrared range (8.58 to 12.13 micrometers) and land surface temperature.
 The L1B file format is HDF-4, and L2 products are provided in ENVI and KMZ formats.
 In addition, the dataset includes flight paths, spectral band information, instrument configuration, ancillary notes, and summary information for each flight, and browse images derived from each L1B data file.

 The MASTER instrument is a modified Daedalus Wildfire scanning spectrometer that flies on a variety of multi-altitude research aircraft and provides spectral information similar to that provided by the Moderate Resolution Imaging Spectroradiometer (MODIS) and the Advanced Spaceborne Thermal Emission and Reflection Radiometer (ASTER), which are aboard two NASA Earth Observing System satellites: Terra and Aqua.
-MASTER provides data in 50 channels spanning visible to thermal infrared wavelengths ($0.4 - 13 \mu m$).
+MASTER provides data in 50 channels spanning visible to thermal infrared wavelengths ($0.4-13 \mu m$).
 Its data have been used to study geological patterns, land covers, ecological disturbances, and other phenomena that affect Earth surface properties.